romsk64/ElfatPL/README.md

 </div>

 ---
-**EPLC** is the reference compiler for the Easy programming language.
+**EPLC** is the reference compiler for the Elfat Programming Language.

 Releases, language specification and other resources can be found on the [homepage](https://dlang.org).
 Please refer to the guidelines for [bug reports](CONTRIBUTING.md#reporting-bugs) to